vhawk19/Py_Primer/Learn to handle your file/Reading from a file.md

 _____________________________________________________

 ## Reading only Parts of the File
-By default the read() method returns the whole text, but you can also specify how many character you want to return using read(size) method.Here size is the number of bytes to be read from the opened file
+By default the read() method returns the whole text, but you can also specify how many character you want to return using read(size) method.
+Here 'size' is the number of bytes to be read from the opened file.

 **_Example_**
 ```python